arexbold/TripleBondChallenge/README.md

   - There's a hidden item on the lightpost after you beat the rival.
 - After you beat the Rival, you can catch one mon from Route 31, Dark Cave, Ruins of Alph, and Route 32.
 These are to help you further fine tune your team.
   - Remember: You can only take 3 to battle.
 I recommend catching everything and then forming a team before fighting the other trainers before Sprout Tower.
+- There is a Giratina in the SW house of New Bark Town that will give friendship for friendship evo mons.

 ### Extra Catching Rules
 - You are not allowed to fish for any Pokemon that are after the first Rival fight.
 Only spot you can fish for a Pokemon to use is New Bark Town.